 The Respondent, J.M.A., while still a minor, had a very serious emergency in 2012 which required x-rays.
 Those x-rays were of a very private part of J.M.A.'s body and potentially extremely embarrassing to J.M.A.
-The Petitioner doctor, who, upon information and belief, actually took the x-rays more than five (5) years earlier, and his practice group allowed the x-rays to be disclosed without first being properly de-identified.
-In a bizarre coincidence, more than five (5) years subsequent to the xrays being taken, while a medical student at Marshall University (also a party to this case), the embarrassing x-rays were shown to J.M.A.'s classmates without any deidentification.
-In fact, upon information and belief, the Petitioner doctor is actually the individual who disseminated J.M.A.'s x-rays without first de-identifying them.
+The Petitioner, in whose facilities the x-rays were taken more than five (5) years earlier, allowed the x-rays to be disclosed without first being properly de-identified.
+In a bizarre coincidence, more than five (5) years after the x-rays were taken, while a medical student at Marshall University (also a party to this case), the x-rays that were taken at the Petitioner's facility were shown to J.M.A.'s classmates without any deidentification.
 What is more, given the amount of time that had passed between J.M.A.'s incident and such time as he found out it was disclosed, it is highly likely that the Petitioner had allowed this to happen for years before it was finally brought to the attention of someone who brought it to J.M.A.'s attention.
-Obviously, this was, and continues to be, a humiliating event and has cause J.M.A. to suffer greatly.
+Obviously, this was, and continues to be, a humiliating and stressful event.
+J.M.A. could have never anticipated his most private medical information would be exposed to his classmates five years after his procedure.

-On or about November 26, 2019, J.M.A. filed an Amended Complaint against Marshall University Joan C. Edwards School of Medicine; Marshall University Board of Governors (hereinafter referred to as "Marshall"); Radiology, Inc.; Cabell Huntington Hospital, Inc.; and, Mark Jason Akers, M.D.-Radiologist in the Circuit Court of Putnam County (A.R.)1.
+On November 26, 2019, J.M.A. filed an Amended Complaint against Marshall University Joan C. Edwards School of Medicine; Marshall University Board of Governors (hereinafter referred to as "Marshall"); Radiology, Inc.; Cabell Huntington Hospital, Inc.; and, Mark Jason Akers, M.D.-Radiologist in the Circuit Court of Putnam County.
 The lawsuit alleges in ten (10) separate counts: (1) Breach of Duty of Confidentiality; (2) Unjust Enrichment; (3) Negligence Per Se; (4) Breach of Contract (express and implied); (5) Reckless Indifference; (6) Negligent Supervision; (7) Breach of Covenant of Good Faith & Fair Dealing; (8) Invasion of Privacy; (9) Negligence; and, (10) Violations of the West Virginia Consumer Code.

-On December 20, 2019, Radiology, Inc. and Mark Jason Akers, M.D. filed a Motion to Dismiss the Amended Complaint and J.M.A. filed a Response in Opposition to the Motion to Dismiss on February 18, 2020.
-A hearing on the motions to dismiss were heard via remote hearing on June 29, 2020, and thereafter, counsel for J.M.A. submitted to the Judge a proposed "Order Denying Defendants Radiology, Inc. and Mark Jason Akers, M.D.'s Motions to Dismiss" and the Judge entered the Order denying the Motions to Dismiss on July 7, 2020.
+On November 27, 2019, Cabell Hunting Hospital, Inc. filed a Motion to Dismiss the Amended Complaint and J.M.A. filed a Response in Opposition to the Motion to Dismiss on February 18, 2020.
+A hearing on the motions to dismiss were heard via remote hearing on June 29, 2020, and thereafter, counsel a proposed order and the Judge entered the Order denying the Motions to Dismiss on July 7, 2020.